savvyclutch/savvyclutch.github.io/_posts/2016-10-06-BDD-tests-for-Hadoop-with-Cucumber-part-I.md

 {% endraw %}
 {% endhighlight %}

 As you can see there are two custom tasks - `cucumber` and `jar`.
-First one run cucumber tests and the second one compile the source to the production jar-file.
+First one runs cucumber tests and the second one compiles the source to the production jar-file.
 Now we can build the image:
 > docker build -t bdd_hadoop .